conlamon/satellite-classification-flask-api/README.md

 trained to classify satellite image tiles into 17 different possible labels.
 This API currently interfaces with a [React and Leaflet front-end](https://github.com/conlamon/varianceEarth).

-This is an experimental site, with many known limitations and inaccuracies.
-See Limitations section.

 ![Site](https://github.com/conlamon/varianceEarth/blob/master/media/variancearth.png)